Starting at Imperial

 How are the networks structured?

-For each network, there is one Representative per year group and one Departmental Representative.
-Therefore, each year will have one Academic Year Rep and one Wellbeing Year Rep, and each department has one Academic and one Wellbeing Departmental Rep. The Year Reps are be the point of contact for their cohort and work with the Department Reps to identify issues to be raised with College staff in their departments.
+For each network, each year group will have one Academic Year Rep and one Wellbeing Year Rep and each department has one Academic and one Wellbeing Departmental Rep. The Year Reps are the main point of contact for their cohort and work with the Department Reps to identify issues to be raised with College staff in their departments.

 Academic Reps are responsible for identifying and addressing issues affecting your education.
-They also work to proactively improve both your learning experience and that of future students, by coming up with new ideas and sharing best practices from different parts of College, helping the Union’s agenda.
+They also work to proactively improve both your learning experience and that of future students by coming up with new ideas and sharing best practices from different parts of the university and helping the Union’s agenda.

 The network of academic representatives works across departments and faculties to communicate best practices to one another.